KesavanSethu/JKFLIPFLOP-USING-IF-ELSE/README.md

     end
 endmodule
 ```
 /* Program for flipflops and verify its truth table in quartus using Verilog programming.
-Developed by: Kesavan.S RegisterNumber: 24003333
+Developed by: Santhanam S RegisterNumber: 24900166
 */

 **RTL LOGIC FOR FLIPFLOPS**